Skip to content

 If SSL offloading or application layer processing is not a business requirement, then it would be worthwhile looking at traffic manager instead.
 If AFD sounds like the right fit but it isn’t required today, it would still be a good idea to heavily consider deploying an instance as it allows you to scale at ease in the future.

-If you'd like further help leveraging the power of Microsoft Azure, contact Crimson Azure team today on 01675 466 477
+If you'd like further help leveraging the power of Microsoft Azure, contact Crimson, the leading Microsoft Azure partner, today on 01675 466 477